rivera-bl/nvim-dotfiles/README.md

 ## TODO

-- [ ] ?get plugins from source and place them on a different file like [this][11]
+- [x] install vimplugins available on nixpkgs and place them on a different file
+  - [ ] install treesitter languages
+  - [ ] build BufSurf plugin from source like [this][11]
+  - [ ] solve lsp servers since nvim-lsp-installer plugin is not available
+      - [ ] may try to add the plugin like with BufSurf
+  - [ ] manage plugins with flakes so we can pin the versions
 - [ ] add all the configuration files
+  - [ ] ?function to read recursively all the config files
 - [ ] structure README's,
   - one for each package and one for the main project
-- [ ] ?track our built package on the system wide configuration of nixos
+- [ ] track our built package on the system wide configuration of nixos

 - [x] add a buildImage
 - [ ] ?add a nix shell to test
+- [ ] ?how to manage snippets
-- [ ] ?where to get the full list of arguments that the pkgs.vimPlugins provides
+- [x] ?where to get the full list of arguments that the pkgs.vimPlugins provides

 ## Resources